knyar/nginx-lua-prometheus/README.md

   store all metrics.
 Defaults to `prometheus_metrics` if not specified.
 * `prefix` is an optional string which will be prepended to metric names on output.
-* `sync_interval` is an optional number that sets `lua-resty-counter` sync interval in seconds.
-This sets the boundary on eventual consistency of counter metrics.
-Defaults to 1.

 Returns a `prometheus` object that should be used to register metrics.